-A candidate is eligible to student teach after completion of subject-matter competency, all prerequisites, and the professional education courses.
+A candidate is eligible to student teach after completion of subject-matter competency, and all pre-professional and professional education courses.

 Liberal Studies

 The Department of Teacher Education is the management unit responsible for the Liberal Studies Program.
 Liberal studies majors are advised by education department faculty.
 Students are required to meet with their advisor each semester before registering.